foolmarks/tf2_mobilenetv2/README.md

 # TensorFlow2 implementation of MobileNetV2</h1>

-A TensorFlow2 version of MobileNetv2 with complete source code and instructions for running on the Xilinx Versal DPU.
+A TensorFlow2 version of MobileNetv2 with complete source code.
 The MobileNetv2 model is trained from scratch using the Kaggle dogs-vs-cats dataset.

 ### Current status

-+ Tested on VCK190 ES1
-+ Tools used: TensorFlow2.3 & Vitis AI 1.4
++ Tools used: TensorFlow2.6.0
 + Dataset: [Kaggle dogs-vs-cats](https://www.kaggle.com/c/dogs-vs-cats/data)
 + Network: MobileNetv2